To Repovesi all year round

 National Parks don't have opening hours.
 Hikers are welcomed to Repovesi all year long.

-The entrances of Tervajärvi ja Saarijärvi (Tervajärvi: Kivisilmäntie 720, Kouvola / Saarijärvi: Kuismantie 990, Kouvola) are in use.
+The entrances of Tervajärvi ja Saarijärvi (Tervajärvi: Kivisilmäntie 720, Kouvola / Saarijärvi: Kuismantie 990, Kouvola) are also in use.
 See alternative hiking routes

 Rusty autumn foliage